 - spatial disorientation – inability to correctly determine the position of the body in space

 Many older people cannot describe their dizziness by just one of these symptoms.
 About half have two or more types of dizziness.
 Older patients tend to report less vertigo and more non-specific dizziness than younger patients with the same condition.

 If you are feeling dizzy or off balance, start by making an appointment for a full check-up with a family doctor.
 It is important to try to describe symptoms with as much detail and accuracy as possible.
 The doctor needs this information to help figure out where the problem is coming from.
 Read tips to help you prepare for appointments.

-Age-related dizziness and imbalance usually has a complex combination of overlapping symptoms.
+Age-related dizziness and imbalance usually have a complex combination of overlapping symptoms.
 It is notoriously difficult to assess due to the likelihood of having two or more chronic conditions in combination with normal age-related deterioration of the balance system.
 You may be referred to one or more specialists.
 A variety of medical tests may be ordered.

 Some vestibular test results may have particular significance in the elderly.
 For example, the sole presence of vestibular-ocular reflex (VOR) asymmetry is a significant predictor of falls.

-Clinicians are able to adapt some tests to accommodate issues with the joints, muscles or cognition.
+Clinicians are able to adapt some tests to accommodate issues with the joints, muscles, or cognition.

 - Fever of 39.4°C (103°F) or greater.

-- Chest pain/heart racing or symptoms of a stroke – stroke symptoms are treated as a medical emergency and usually include: headache; passing out; double vision; facial numbness, slurred speech or swallowing problems; weakness in one arm or leg; and difficulty walking.
+- Chest pain/heart racing or symptoms of a stroke – stroke symptoms are treated as a medical emergency and usually include headache; passing out; double vision; facial numbness, slurred speech or swallowing problems; weakness in one arm or leg; and difficulty walking.
 The symptoms of a brain stem stroke can be more complex and may include vertigo, dizziness and severe imbalance without the hallmark of most strokes – weakness in one arm or leg.

 - Fainting or collapsing.